 Why Park Manor Is An Awesome Place To Learn

 Park Manor is an Awesome Place To Learn because of the Learning, Caring and Connecting that happens here every day.
 Our school vision called the Panther Profile encompasses all that we as the school and parents community want for our students when they graduate from grade eight as Global Critical Thinkers Collaborating To Change The World.
 We are a community that fully integrates technology in ways that benefit students and accelerates their learning in an environment of Digitally Rich Learning Without Limits.
 As well, we are a community of learners, with a strong emphasis on developing caring and mindful future innovators.
 Furthermore, we provide many activities, teams, clubs, councils and events to make Park Manor a fun place to learn.

 Park Manor is a Learning Community that is always looking for ways to help all our students learn to the best of their ability.

 Our School’s History

 The school opened in 1972 to serve the Elmira community located twenty minutes north of Waterloo.
-Situated in the heart of a residential area, our school is in a park like setting with our grounds featuring tennis courts and soccer fields.
-A day care centre and lawn bowling green are neighbouring facilities.
+Situated in the heart of a residential area, our school is in a park like setting with our grounds featuring outdoor volleyball, tether ball, basketball and soccer fields.
+A lawn bowling green is our neighbouring facility.

 Park Manor is a composite school providing instruction at the Grade seven, and eight levels to over 215 students.
 Park Manor receives students from two junior schools, John Mahood PS and Riverside PS.
 Our graduates attend Elmira District Secondary School.
 Students enjoy extensive extra curricular activities with many opportunities for leadership roles.
 The Student Council fosters community and global awareness and organizes social events throughout the school year.
 The Athletic Council supports an intramural and physical education program.